 Go up to the Buda hills by the Zugliget Chairlift.
 Make an excursion out of it and hike under the shades of the trees around Normafa.

-Stop for a refreshing lemonade or a special “fröccs” (wine spritzer) or try a delicious rose-shaped ice cream at the many outdoor terraces or just sit down at the park at Erzsébet square (Elisabeth square) and put your feet in the design pool above the Akvarium terrace.
+Stop for a refreshing lemonade or a “fröccs” (wine spritzer) or try a delicious rose-shaped ice cream at the many outdoor terraces or just sit down at the park at Erzsébet square and put your feet in the design pool above the Akvarium terrace.

-Make sure you are hydrated, wear sun protection and enjoy summer in Budapest!
+Overall, do make sure you stay hydrated, wear sun protection, and enjoy summer in Budapest!